bbaldino/parsely/Notes.md

 doing a custom ParselyRead/ParselyWrite impl.
 This approach will require a newtype in some cases where maybe you wouldn't otherwise have one, but at this point I don't think it feels worth it.

+### Separate 'read/write' and 'read/write_with_context'

+I notice I'm getting pretty tired of having to pass an empty tuple in places where no context is needed.
+Could we do 2 methods, where if no context is needed it could be called without a context arg?
+I wouldn't want a type that _does_ need context to be able to call the one without it, though.
+Maybe a special extension trait that's implemented for only ParselyRead<()>?
+But I have the buffer type in the trait now too, and specifying that might not be doable?
+The extension trait impl would have to be dynamically generated per type, maybe?

+### 'while' attribute for collections

+I needed this in rtp to be able to keep reading until a buffer is empty, but after doing the code I realized I had no good way to test it because the built-in buf doesn't provide anything that could be used with it, which makes me think putting it in parsely might not make sense.
+This use case _could_ have used the custom reader attribute, maybe?